girijec/Girish_Repo/README.md

-Ran application in any REST client (Postman recommended):
+#Ran application in any REST client (Postman recommended):

-Please let me know if you have any query.
- 1.Get a planet with all details, like
+Get a planet with below details
          a) total distance from Earth
 	  b) total traffic from earth.
 	  c) Time taken to given Planet from Earth with traffic and without trafic
 	  d) Adjacent planet info
 	  c) Shortest Path from Earth

-	 URI1: http://localhost:8080/spp/api/planet/node/<planet_node>, Here planet_node is the path variable
+	 URI 1: http://localhost:8080/spp/api/planet/node/<planet_node>, Here planet_node is the path variable
 	 Example URL : http://localhost:8080/spp/api/planet/node/F

 	 URI 2: http://localhost:8080/api/planet/graph , this end point will give the settled graph with all the planet details